TextBO: Bayesian Optimization in Language Space for Eval-Efficient Self-Improving AI: Best-of-N gradient and Theory

+The resulting prompt $\pi^{(i^\star)}$ defines the update made by the \textsc{Best-of-N} gradient for a given step.
+Intuitively, each textual edit represents a noisy proposal for a local improvement direction; \textsc{Best-of-N} filters these proposals through an optimism-based rule, selecting the direction most likely to improve performance under the critic LLM’s current understanding.

-\subsection{Theory: Best-of-N gradient's Asymptotic Equivalence to UCB gradient}
+\subsection{Theory: \textsc{Best-of-N} gradient's Asymptotic Equivalence to UCB gradient}

-In this section, we prove that the Best-of-$N$ over textual gradients selects, in probability, the ascent direction of the UCB acquisition with exploration weight $\beta$ scaling as $\Theta(\sqrt{\ln N})$ (Theorem \ref{thm:main-ucb}).
+We now prove that the \textsc{Best-of-N} over textual gradients selects, in probability, the ascent direction of the UCB acquisition with exploration weight $\beta$ scaling as $\Theta(\sqrt{\ln N})$ (Theorem \ref{thm:main-ucb}).
 What allows us to do rigorous theoretical analysis is that LLM prompt embeddings are invertible and bi-Lipschitz: LLM's prompt embeddings are known to be injective, and therefore invertible \citep{nikolaou2025language}; LLM embeddings are Lipschitz \citep{tang2025understanding}, implying they are bi-Lipschitz.
 Hence, small textual edits can be represented as small changes in the embedding space and vice versa.
-This enables us to map changes in prompts to changes in embeddings in Euclidean space, and later bring the theoretical guarantees back in the prompt space.
+Consequently, small textual edits correspond to small perturbations in the embedding space, allowing us to analyze \textsc{Best-of-N} gradient steps in $\mathbb{R}^d$ and then translate the theoretical guarantees back to the prompt space.

-\subsubsection{\textit{Intuitive explanation.}}
+\subsubsection{Intuitive Explanation}